JLZEE/Chatroom_CN/README.md

 # Chatroom_CN

 ## A brief description
-This code is the assignment of homework 3 chat-room
+This code is the assignment of Computer Network homework 3 chat-room

 ## Details on development environment
 This java code is developed in Sublime.